james-t-larson/neutral-times-api/taskell.md

     * [ ] There should be admin api keys
     * [ ] Should only affect v2/articles and admin routes
 - Get reporting working (logs, and alerts)
-- Implement Categories
-    * [ ] Make sure to create a v1 folder for this
-    * [ ] Should be a single endpoint
-    * [ ] Add category param to Article V2
-    * [ ] When requesting categories, it should get all Articles (for the day) in that category
-    * [ ] Should be some main categorues
-    * [ ] I don't want to needlessly write articles.
-See if I can write articles when they are clicked?
 - Event Registry should not create more than 10 articles at a time
 - Github actions should build on merge to main
     > Tests are run locally and in develop before merge to main